felix-lang/fbuild/docs/introducing-fbuild.markdown

 Where `fbuild-light` is just a simple wrapper around the `fbuild` executable.
 It's used so that you can run `fbuild` without it being installed.

-If you have any questions, feel free to ask on the [felix mailing list](http://groups.google.com/group/felix-language), or reply to the comments.
+If you have any questions, feel free to ask on the [fbuild mailing list](http://groups.google.com/group/fbuild), or reply to the comments.